plasmatech8/algorand-practice/04_writing_simple_smart_contract/README.md

 # Writing a Simple Smart Contract

-We will create a TEAL contract and place it in our node under: `~/node/teal/passphrase.teal`
+We will create a TEAL contract and place it in our node under: ~~`~/node/teal/passphrase.teal`~~ doesn't matter where it is.

 We will check a passphrase.